 According to a recent study conducted by Gallup, more employees are working remotely now than ever before.
 Out of 15,000 adults surveyed, over 40% said they spent time working from home.
-We also published a blog post last month that details the various changes occurring in our current work force.
+We also published a blog post last month "Remote Workers - How to Stay Engaged" that details the various changes occurring in our current work force.
 The traditional work-week schedule is adapting to better suit employees’ lifestyles.

 To help usher in this new style of employment, we have gathered nine tips that we believe can aid in adapting to working remotely.